KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 This is more of an unimportant semantic quibble, but it can be a source of confusion.
-We've overloaded the term 'type' to refer to multiple related concepts.
-In my opinion the terminology should be
+We've overloaded the term 'type' to refer to multiple concepts, and the term can mean different things depending on the context you use it in.

+When using a static typed language, 'type' is meant in the 'type-theory' sense, meaning the mapping of a term to a domain.
+Something you can do without running the program.

+When using a dynamic language, 'type' usually refers to a variable's run-time tag.
+This is a different but related concept.

-thus: dynamic languages don't have types, they have 'tags'.
+In my opinion the terminology should be thus: dynamic languages don't have types, they have 'tags'.
 They're unityped (or untyped), tagged languages.

 I'll let the very opinionated Robert Harper [argue the rest for me](https://existentialtype.wordpress.com/2011/03/19/dynamic-languages-are-static-languages/).